Noma-Travel/console/EXTENSIONS_README.md

 # 5. Add to bootstrap extensions (optional, only if you want it to load on startup)
 cd ../../console
-# Edit .env.development and add extension to VITE_BOOTSTRAP_EXTENSIONS: "schd,enerclave,my-new-tool"
+# Edit .env.development and add extension to VITE_EXTENSIONS: "schd,enerclave,my-new-tool"

 # 6. Install (workspace auto-discovers)
 npm install